mramshaw/Intro-to-ML/Handwriting_Classifier/README.md

 There are a wide variety of installation options for [TensorFlow](https://www.tensorflow.org/install/).

-While the video deals with the [Docker](https://hub.docker.com/r/tensorflow/tensorflow/) option, this exercise uses the local `pip` option.
+While the video deals with the [Docker](https://hub.docker.com/r/tensorflow/tensorflow/) option, this exercise uses the `pip` option - updated for __TensorFlow 1.5.0__.

 Note that, for GPU-based TensorFlow, there is also an [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) option.